 Social workers and doctors reacted as if she were delusional when she told them that she’d been a Harvard biologist.
 DeLong recalled, “I had wandered through what the state had to offer a homeless person, from dangerous shelters to indifferent doctors.
 No one offered me an opportunity to work, to sign a lease, to get back my life.”

 DeLong's experience on the streets altered her perspective forever.
 In 1989 she joined forces with a group of other homeless people to found Solutions at Work.

-Today, all of Solutions at Work’s staff and one board member has experienced homelessness.
+Today, all of Solutions at Work's staff and two board member has experienced homelessness.
 These team members help ensure that Solutions at Work's programs and services continue to meet the needs of people living in poverty.
 They also ensure that Solutions at Work remains inclusive, respectful, and compassionate.
 These are values that informed the birth of the organization almost three decades ago.

 Macy DeLong remains actively involved with Solutions at Work as a donor and grant writer.
 She continues to work on issues around homelessness in Boston, Cambridge, and Lexington.